On Fourier asymptotics and effective equidistribution: Introduction

 for some unspecified $\delta>0$; see \cite[Remark 3.1]{Ven-sparse}.
 This bound is much weaker than \eqref{eq:spectral-gap}, which is required for Theorem \ref{thm:fractal_withoutbase}.
 In particular, the sharpness of Theorem \ref{thm:fractal_withoutbase}, as described in \S\ref{opti}, seems to be not possible with the approach of \cite{Ven-sparse} -- with the approach of \cite{Ven-sparse} one will need $\dim_{\ell^1}\mu$ to be sufficiently close to $1$, as opposed to $1/2$.
 Our novelty in this aspect is to apply spectral decomposition and using finer information about the Fourier coefficient of automorphic forms.

-On the other hand, it seems to us that the \emph{sufficient large dimensionality} condition of the measure $\mu$, as required in \cite[Proposition 4.2]{LM} (also, \cite{khalil2023random} and other works proving Ratner-type effective equidistribution), is of a different nature than our condition on $\dl\mu$.
-However, we think that upon \emph{extra} geometric or regularity condition on $\mu$ one may expect to connect the notions of the average growth of $\widehat\mu$ (phase space) with the dimension of $\mu$ (physical counterpart).
+On the other hand, it seems to us that the \emph{sufficient large dimensionality} condition of the measure $\mu$, as required in \cite[Proposition 4.2]{LM} (also, \cite{khalil2023random} and other works proving Ratner-type effective equidistribution in the first steps of these proofs \footnote{Although these works need large dimensionality condition at the beginning, their bootstrap process eventually leads to effective equidistribution without any restriction on dimension.}), is of a different nature than our condition on $\dl\mu$.
+We think that upon \emph{extra} geometric or regularity condition on $\mu$ one may expect to connect the notions of the average growth of $\widehat\mu$ (phase space) with the dimension of $\mu$ (physical counterpart).

 Finally, beyond Theorem \ref{thm:fractal_withoutbase}, there could be measures for which $\dim_{\ell^1}\mu$ is very small.
 In this case, if we have more information about $\widehat\mu$ then we may still prove polynomially effective equidistribution.
 For instance, if $\widehat\mu(m)$ asymptotically behaves as $e(m\alpha)m^{-\delta}$ for any $\delta>0$, we can exploit a \emph{cancellation of the additive twisted Fourier coefficients}, e.g. by Jutila \cite{jutila1987tifr}, to win.
 This is the main content of Theorem \ref{thm:smooth} in the next subsection.